tessel/this-week-in-tessel/Rails-Girls-Summer-Of-Code-2017.md

 Rails Girls Summer of Code is a three month long award-winning global fellowship program aimed at bringing more diversity into Open Source.

 It is about helping __introduce newcomers__ to the world of programming further expand their knowledge and skills, by contributing to a worthwhile Open Source project.
 The focus is not on producing highly sophisticated code, but rather participants learning transferable skills from their project work.
-Apart from inducing coding skills in real world projects, the RGSoC inculcates community building, by introducing its scholars to the mentors who are in control of the actual projects.
+Apart from experience in large-scale projects, RGSoC also inculcates community building by introducing its scholars to people who maintain these projects and other members of the community involved in it.

 The RGSoC team structure goes like this :
 1. The Students - A pair of Students who are enthusiastic to work on a chosen Open Source Project.